faya-sensei/java-astar/README.md

 #### Procedural:

-1. **Implement INode interface**: The interface defines the getter setter structure, attempt to find the best match of the private field.
+1. **Implement node interface**: The `INode` interface defines the getter and setter structure, attempt to find the best match of the private field.

-2. **Extend accessible decorator**: We need an accessible decorator to describe the accessibility of the node in a grid.
+2. **Extend accessible decorator**: Create an accessible decorator to describe the accessibility of the node in a grid.

 #### Requirement: